crate-crypto/Ed448-Goldilocks/readme.md

-# Ed448-Goldilocks
+# Goldilocks

-WIP
+VERY BIG WIP

-Ed448 is an edwards curve.

 ## Field Choice

--  Ed448 is defined over the Solinas trinomial prime 2^448 - 2^224 -1.
+-  Curve448 is defined over the Solinas trinomial prime 2^448 - 2^224 -1.
 This prime is called the Goldilocks prime.
 - We will denote the Goldilocks prime with the variable `q`.

 ## Curve parameters